 Market On Main

-Each Sunday from 10 am to 3 pm (and each first Thursday night of the month), the hip Maboneng District comes alive with stall-holders and market-goers.
+Each Sunday from 10 am to 3 pm, the hip Maboneng District comes alive with stall-holders and market-goers.
 There's food (the aim is to encourage sustainable, organic food, so expect fresh deliciousness) and all sorts of originally designed goodies on sale.
 The restaurants spill out onto the pavements and the inner city buzzes.
 Keep a eye on their Facebook page for special events and goings-on.

 Each Saturday, from 9 am to 3 pm, in downtown Braamfontein, the Neighbourgoods Market happens.
 Based in an old building which boasts a magnificent 5-storey Eduardo Villa mural, the market offers food, drink and plenty of delights to buy.
 There is a focus on organic, sustainable goods.
 This is a place to come for the day - browse around the gorgeous clothes, design and jewellery stalls, then kick back and have a glass of wine and some delicious food at one of the communal tables.
 This is where it's all happening.